aliakbar1881/calculator/README.md

 # calculator
-calculator is a practice of python,Numpy
+calculator is a tkinter, numpy excersize.